-Automotive repair certificate programs can be complete in one year or less and prepare students for entry-level positions at auto repair shops or dealerships.
+Automotive repair certificate programs can be completed in one year or less and prepare students for entry-level positions at auto repair shops or dealerships.
 Programs may be general and cover many different systems and parts within a car, or they may be specific to a particular automotive system, such as engines or electrical systems.
 Applicants need only a high school diploma or GED to enroll.

 Automotive repair is a hands-on profession that involves elements of diagnostics, electronics, heating and emissions.
 Certificate programs in automotive technology or related fields prepare graduates for National Institute for Automotive Service Excellence (ASE) certification exams.
 These programs are often two semesters in length.

 Generalist training programs prepare individuals for entry-level positions performing service operations and basic maintenance.
 Some certificate programs cover specific automotive systems.
 Coursework teaches students to understand and repair automotive problems in: